 Stewart, Penni; Ornstein, Michael; Drakich, Janice.
 "Gender and Promotion at Canadian Universities."
 The Canadian Review of Sociology 46.1 (2009):59-85.
+Find this by a title search from the main web page of the U of T Library.

-9. Monday March 11 - Downward Mobility in the American Middle Class: downsizing, divorce and other contemporary hazards.
+9. Monday March 10 - Downward Mobility in the American Middle Class: downsizing, divorce and other contemporary hazards.

 There is a good book by Newman, Katherine.
 Falling From Grace: the experience of downward mobility in the American middle class.
 Vintage Books.
 1989.
-ISBN 0-679-72397-8 http://simplelink.library.utoronto.ca.myaccess.library.utoronto.ca/url.cfm/84581 http://simplelink.library.utoronto.ca.myaccess.library.utoronto.ca/url.cfm/84584 http://simplelink.library.utoronto.ca.myaccess.library.utoronto.ca/url.cfm/84588
+ISBN 0-679-72397-8.

 Newman, Katherine S. "Bookfinds: Executives Who Don't Belong Anywhere."
 Sales and Marketing Management 140.13 (1988):26.
+Find this by a title search from the main web page of the U of T Library.